Sep 14, 2016

-During two 30-minute episodes every weekday, Judge Judy teaches viewers how to treat others and how they should expect to be treated in turn, all while exposing the inner workings of the small claims court system.
+During two 30-minute episodes every weekday, Judge Judy teaches viewers how to treat others and how they should expect to be treated in return, all while exposing the inner workings of the small claims court system.
 Her sarcastic, no-nonsense style has been parodied on The Simpsons, Saturday Night Live, and RuPaul’s Drag Race.
 She has inspired numerous courtroom reality shows, but still Judge Judy exists only in the background of TV Land.
 Why is a show with 11.1 million viewers, consistently rated highest in daytime and first-run syndication for years, so ignored in serious discussions of television?
 Is it because it appeals mostly to women and minorities?
 Is it because it features an accomplished woman not being “nice”?
 Judge Judy often says that “they” don’t keep her on-air because she’s 5’ 10” and gorgeous.
 So why do they?

 One secret to her longevity: Judith Sheindlin is genuine.
 The first major article to feature her, when she was a judge in the Manhattan branch of New York’s Family Court, was published in the Los Angeles Times in February 1993.
 It described a “tart, tough-talking and hopelessly blunt” woman whom people watched, “just waiting for her to tumble off her throne.”
-I guess they’re still waiting; 23 years on she has yet to soften her persona, and has managed to make quite a handsome living off it.
+I guess they’re still waiting because 23 years on she has yet to soften her persona, and has managed to make quite a handsome living off it.
 Judge Judy subscribes to the old cliché about “not being here to make friends”—after all, she is a judge.
 Her approach to justice is more Gene Wilder yelling at Charlie for stealing Fizzy Lifting drinks than Gene Wilder giving Charlie the factory because he does the right thing.
-That’s the beauty of it.
+And that’s the beauty of it.

 Watching her show, you feel like life is black and white, right and wrong, and Judge Judy knows all.
 The courtroom is her “playpen,” as she often remarks to unruly litigants, and she does not have time for your sob story (“save it for Dr. Phil”).
 Judge Judy’s message has always been about personal responsibility and self-sufficiency.
 The plaintiff is not always right; both parties share responsibility for deescalating bad situations and mitigating the damage.
 Judy will often question why a litigant didn’t just walk away before things got out of hand.
 Sometimes the verdict is split in half and both parties pay.
 Sometimes the plaintiff will lose and the defendant is awarded their I-might-as-well-sue-too counterclaim.